Top Television Stars of the 50s

 Shirley_MacLaine_-_1960

 Shirley started her acting career in 1955 with the film “The Trouble with Harry.”
 She got nominated six times for the Oscars throughout her career and at last won one in 1984.
-Along with being an actor, MacLaine is also a singer, author, and activist.
-The popular films she starred in include “Steel Magnolias,” “The Apartment,” “Valentine’s Day,” “Terms of Endearment,” and “Being There.”
+Beyond her acting prowess, MacLaine is celebrated as a versatile artist, venturing into singing, writing, and activism.
+Notable films in her repertoire encompass “Steel Magnolias,” “The Apartment,” “Valentine’s Day,” “Terms of Endearment,” and “Being There.”

 In the 50s, her eccentric, quirky, and headstrong roles played a significant part in portraying strong and independent women.
-She has spent almost seven decades of her life serving in Hollywood, but the charms she spread in the 50s would never be forgotten.
+Shirley MacLaine’s seven decades of contributions to the industry bear testimony to her multifaceted talents, yet her enchantment in the ’50s remains an indelible chapter in her storied career.

 6. Audrey Hepburn (1948-1989)